TheMindVirus/pi4bdd/README.md

 Changing firmware and drivers may make your OS fail to boot. \
 Please use with caution!
 (See below for Troubleshooting)

+## Known Issues
+ * May cause failure to boot for a variety of reasons
+ * Black Screen at LogonUI on Windows (which may eventually resolve itself over time)

 ## Monitor1
 ![Monitor1](https://github.com/TheMindVirus/pi4bdd/blob/main/SCREENSHOTS/Monitor1.png)
 ## Monitor2